Facing DUI Charges in Connecticut?

 Connecticut’s DUI Laws

 When you take a drink and then go out and drive in Connecticut you face getting yourself involved with a law—the DUI law—that can have a devastating impact on your life.
-It is a series of laws that has become so complicated and its punishment so severe that law professionals are often bewildered by it.
+It is a series of laws that have become so complicated and its punishment so severe that law professionals are often bewildered by it.

 - A matter at the criminal court in which you could face jail, probation, community service, fines, and license suspension; Connecticut General Statutes § 14-227a makes it a criminal offense to operate a motor vehicle with an elevated BAC of .08% or more, or while under the influence of alcohol and/or drugs